seo-rii/hemem/README.md

 ### Building HeMem + colloid

 The following instructions assume a dual-socket server (Intel Ice Lake architecture) where one of the NUMA nodes is used as the default tier, and the other is used as the alternate tier.
+In the remainder of this document, we are going to assume NUMA 1 is the default tier, and NUMA 0 is the alternate tier (easily interchangeable).
 We have tested the following on Ubuntu 20.04.

 #### Requirements